likhith1253/PORTFOLIO/README.md

 # PORTFOLIO
 A personal portfilio to get idea about github commands

-git statu -> to check about the status of files git add . -> to add all files in the current directory git commit -m "message" -> to commit the files with a message "This is done after adding the files" git push -> to push the files to the remote repository (means to me or other collaborators)
+git status -> to check about the status of files git add . -> to add all files in the current directory git commit -m "message" -> to commit the files with a message "This is done after adding the files" git push -> to push the files to the remote repository (means to me or other collaborators)